hft-rcpsp-scheduling/rcpsp-data-provider/README.md

 # RCPSP Data Provider

-This application provides an API to __serve raw data__ and __validate solutions__.
+This application provides an API to __serve raw data (projects)__ and __validate solutions__.
 It should build the infrastructure for scheduling-algorithm implementations and defines the input- and output-format.
+In addition, the application can store solutions for later use.

+Please read the [Container Section](#Container) to run the application and the [Development Documentation](.doc/development.md) to enhance the application.

 ## REST API